-- Recent Fall Creators update on Windows 10 systems
+Recent Fall Creators update on Windows 10 systems

-- Lack of storage space (OneDrive or Local)
+Lack of storage space (OneDrive or Local)

-- Limited file upload/download bandwidth
+Limited file upload/download bandwidth

-- Files stuck in synchronization
+Files stuck during synchronization

-- Issues with online access to files
+Issues with online access to files

-Solve OneDrive Stopped Working Error
+Solve the OneDrive Has Stopped Working Error

 If your OneDrive has stopped working, you may have to try different fixes one after the other to make it functional again.
 Here are the methods: